Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

 {Beyond direct modification of the FunkSVD framework, several frameworks have also been proposed through SLIM~\cite{ning2011slim}.} SLIM~\cite{ning2011slim} introduces a user behavior matrix whose values $r_{ui}$ are binary: 1 for rated item $i$ by user $u$, 0 otherwise.
 Then replace one of the factorized small matrices.
-But SLIM~\cite{ning2011slim} lacks the ability to compare the similarity of either two items rated by one user at the same time.
+But SLIM~\cite{ning2011slim} lacks the ability to compare the similarity of either Two items were rated by one user at the same time.
 FISM~\cite{kabbur2013fism} solves this by learning the low-dimensional latent vector space without the detailed rating information.
 But it considers that all the items rated by a user are equal for further prediction.
 NAIS~\cite{he2018nais} uses attention to select items with more important interactions automatically, which fixes this issue well.
 SGNS~\cite{levy2014neural} implements skip-gram~\cite{mikolov2013distributed} and negative sampling techniques to factorize a shifted PMI matrix.
 ConvMF~\cite{kim2016convolutional} integrates the CNN into PMF~\cite{mnih2007probabilistic} and captures contextual information about the document to improve the performance of rating prediction.
+Building upon ConvMF's integration of textual content, the evolution toward comprehensive multimodal matrix factorization continues to gain momentum.
+Khan et al.~\cite{khan2025convseq} advance this direction with ConvSeq-MF, which systematically combines convolutional neural networks with sequence modeling while leveraging both user and item auxiliary content information.
+Furthermore, the integration of large language models into matrix factorization has opened new possibilities for semantic understanding.
+Liu et al.~\cite{liu2025understanding} demonstrate how LLMs can enhance traditional collaborative filtering by providing semantic aspect-aware review exploitation, bridging the gap between textual content and latent factor models.